 1. None

 2.

-Equality Impact Assessment
+Equality Equality Impact Assessment

-Do the implications/subject of the report require an Equality and No Safety Impact Assessment (ESIA) to be carried out.
+Do the implications/subject of the report require an Equality and Safety Impact Assessment (ESIA) to be carried out.

-Data Protection Impact Assessment
+Data Pr Data Protection Impact Assessment

 Do the implications/subject of the report require a Data Protection No Impact Assessment (DPIA) to be carried out.

-Other Background Documents

-Other Background documents available for inspection at: Title of Background Paper(s) Relevant Paragraph of the Access Information Procedure Rules / Schedule 12A allowing document be Exempt/Confidential (if applica 1.
-2.
+Other Background Documents Other Background documents available for inspection at: Title of Background Paper(s) Informa Schedu It Paragraph of the Access to tion Procedure Rules / le 12A allowing document to npt/Confidential (if applicable) 1. · 2.